nyxb/consolji/README.md

 **Globally** pause and resume logs.

-Consola will enqueue all logs when paused and then sends them to the reported when resumed.
+consolji will enqueue all logs when paused and then sends them to the reported when resumed.

 #### `mockTypes`